tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/NodeSet.md

 `features`
 </td>
 <td>
-mapping from feature names to feature Tensors or RaggedTensors.
+A mapping from feature name to feature Tensors or RaggedTensors.
-All feature tensors must have shape = graph_shape + [num_nodes] +
-feature_shape, where num_nodes is the number of graph nodes in this set (could be ragged) and feature_shape are feature-specific inner dimensions.
+All feature tensors must have shape [*graph_shape, num_nodes, *feature_shape], where num_nodes is the number of nodes in the node set (could be ragged) and feature_shape is a shape of the feature value for each node.
 </td>
 </tr><tr>
 <td>
 `sizes`
 </td>
 <td>
-the number of nodes in each graph component.
-Has shape = graph_shape + [num_components], where num_components is the number of graph components (could be ragged).
+A number of nodes in each graph component.
+Has shape [*graph_shape, num_components], where num_components is the number of graph components (could be ragged).
 </td>
 </tr>
 </table>

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-A `NodeSet` tensor.
+A `NodeSet` composite tensor.
 </td>
 </tr>